-A recent article in Business Insider graphically shows how higher education has remained relatively affordable over the past few years, in marked contrast to what many in the media have led us to believe.1 Since our firm serves private institutions of various shapes and sizes (primarily Christian), the institutional perspective intrigued me.
+A recent article in Business Insider graphically shows how higher education has remained relatively affordable over the past few years, in marked contrast to what many in the media have led us to believe.[1.How much people pay for college hasn’t changed as much as you’d think in the last 25 years] Since our firm serves private institutions of various shapes and sizes (primarily Christian), the institutional perspective intrigued me.
 What might be gleaned from an understanding of these trends?
 And, is hyper-discounting tuition a wise strategy?

 Staying Lean: When Might Hyper-Discounting Tuition be Considered?